 Comply with the maximum input current relating to the quick-fit connectors as indicated in the technical data.
-Only for the 5kW model.
-If the input strings are connected in channels with independent mode, keep in mind that channel 1 (IN1) supports 19A while channel 2 (IN2) supports 11.5A.
+If the input strings are connected with input channell in independent mode, take into account that channel 1 (IN1) supports 20A while channel 2 (IN2) supports 11.5A.